-KALAMAZOO, Mich. - The Kalamazoo College men's soccer team was well represented on the All-MIAA teams announced today with Ryan Melgar being named All-MIAA First Team as well as conference Newcomer of the Year and Nicholas Kraeuter, Thomas Bryant, and Griffin Hamel all being named All-MIAA Second Team.
+KALAMAZOO, Mich. - The Kalamazoo College men's soccer team was well represented on the All-MIAA teams announced today with Ryan Melgar being named All-MIAA First Team as well as conference Newcomer of the Year and Nick Kraeuter, Thomas Bryant, and Griffin Hamel all being named All-MIAA Second Team.

 Melgar, a freshman midfielder from Portage, was a consistent presence on the field for the Hornets as he started every game this season.
 He led the team in number of offensive categories including goals (6), points (12), shots on goal (20), and game winning goals (4).
 These totals were not just good enough for All-MIAA First Team selection as Melgar was also recognized by the coaches as MIAA Newcomer of the Year.